An Overview of PyTorch Lightning with a Simple Code Walkthrough

 As you continue your research into the Python coding language and explore the various frameworks it provides you may come across PyTorch Lightning.
 You may even ask yourself, “Why use PyTorch Lightning when there are so many other frameworks out there, especially if I am already using PyTorch?”

-It is a fair question and this guide will help you understand why PyTorch Lightning could be effective for your AI project as well as how to get started using it.
-This guide will walk through three key pieces of learning in order to fully grasp how PyTorch Lightning can benefit you.
+It is a fair question, and we will help you understand why PyTorch Lightning could be effective for your AI project and how you can get started using it.
+We will go over 3 key points:

-- First, understanding whether or not PyTorch Lightning is better than anything else PyTorch has to offer will be critical for your understanding.
+- Understanding whether or not PyTorch Lightning is better than anything else PyTorch has to offer

-- Second, clarifying how the switch from PyTorch to PyTorch Lightning will help you succeed in your next project.
+- Clarify how the switch from PyTorch to PyTorch Lightning will help you succeed in your workload

-- Finally, focus on learning how to use PyTorch Lightning so you can make your next AI project amazing.
+- How to use and get started with PyTorch Lightning so you can make your next AI project amazing

 Is PyTorch Lightning Better Than PyTorch?